 August 23, 2022

-Since the beginning of 2020, COVID-19 and the restrictions that come with it have not only determined our private lives, but above all our everyday working lives.
 Home office and the long-desired and now achieved work-life balance are topics everywhere - but what will actually happen after the pandemic?
 What will office furnishings look like after Corona?
 Which concepts do interior designers have to include in their office planning considerations in order to comply with hygiene standards and distance regulations?

 Besides general life issues such as mindfulness and work-life balance, working conditions in particular have changed fundamentally for most of us since Corona.
 Home office options and flexible working time models have gradually been implemented, especially in larger companies.
 But what do everyday life and office furnishings actually look like after the Corona pandemic?
 What fundamental changes will interior designers, office furnishers, employers as well as employees have to prepare for in the future?
 What innovations will there be in the design of office furniture and in the creation of office concepts?
 How will one deal with the new hygiene standards and distance rules and still manage to create an attractive office culture within the framework of the New Way of Working?